EduardoMac6/monthly-payment-tracker/README.md

    ```bash
    npm run build
    ```
-   The compiled bundle is saved to `dist/scripts.js` for the dashboard.
+   This compiles all TypeScript files from `src/` into the `dist/` directory, maintaining the modular structure.

-3. **Run the product flow**
+3. **Run the application**
-   - Open `index.html` in a browser to access the onboarding screen.
+   - Open `index.html` in a browser to see the landing page
+   - Click "Build my plan" or navigate to `pages/start.html` to begin onboarding
-   - Enter the amount you want to manage and choose the number of months.
+   - Enter the total amount and number of months for your payment plan
-   - Click `Continue` to load the dashboard with your selections applied.
+   - Click "Continue" to load the dashboard with your plan
+   - Use the dashboard to track payments, create multiple plans, and toggle payment status

-> Note: Payment configuration now happens in the UI.
-Editing `src/scripts.ts` is no longer necessary for setting amounts; selections from `pages/start.html` are passed via `sessionStorage`.
+> **Note:** Payment configuration happens entirely in the UI.
+All user selections from `pages/start.html` are passed via `sessionStorage`, and payment progress is saved in `localStorage`.

 ## 🔁 Development workflow

-- `npm run build` — Compile once.
+- `npm run build` — Compile TypeScript once
-- `npm run watch` — Rebuild automatically when `src/scripts.ts` changes.
+- `npm run watch` — Watch mode: automatically rebuild when any file in `src/` changes
+- `npm run dev` — Alias for `watch` mode

+The TypeScript compiler maintains the directory structure from `src/` to `dist/`, so you can organize your code into modules, components, services, and utilities.

 ## 🌐 Quick deploy (GitHub Pages)